yourbase/yb/docs/python/configuration.md

 - **Default:** off

-When on, YourBase will internally trace, time, and catalogue your tests as normal and use this information to make acceleration decisions; however it will not act on these decisions, so your test suite will run as if YourBase were not enabled.
+When on, YourBase will internally trace, time, and catalogue your tests as normal.
+From the second run onward it will use this information to make acceleration decisions, but it will not act on these decisions; your test suite will run as if YourBase were not enabled.

-At the end of the run, YourBase will perform a self-check by cross-referencing its acceleration decisions with test results.
-If the self-check passes, it will report potential time savings for this test run based on timing data for the would-be-skipped tests.
+For each acceleration decision, YourBase will self-check against the final test results; the self-check passes only if no test failure would have been hidden by a skip.
+If the self-check passes, potential time savings for this test run will be reported to stdout based on timing data for the would-be skipped tests.

 If the self-check fails, YourBase will report details of the failure to stderr.
 We encourage you to reach out to [bugs@yourbase.io](bugs-email) if this happens.